 Hermione held up a finger to silence him as she inched toward the sound, the snowy grass crunching softly under her feet.
-Malfoy rolled his eyes but followed along obligingly.
+Malfoy rolled his eyes but followed along after a brief hesitation.

-"Yeah," he said after a moment, his expression that of mild surprise.
-"A buzzing, yeah?"
+"Yes," he said after a moment, his expression that of mild surprise.
+"A buzzing, right?"

 "Yes," Hermione whispered.
 She came to a narrow alley running away from the courtyard, lined with cobbled stone.
 "It's coming from this passageway."

-"I've never seen that passage before," Malfoy said suspiciously.
+"I've never seen that passage before," Malfoy said, his grey eyes narrowing.
 "I'm not going into it but you can do as you please."

 "Oh come on, Malfoy," Hermione said, disgruntled.
 She grabbed his arm, ignoring the slight recoil.
 "Reach deep down for your inner Gryffindor, will you?"

-"No, thank you," he said delicately, withdrawing his arm from her grip with distaste.
+"No, thank you," he sneered, withdrawing his arm from her grip with distaste.
 "Unexplained corridors which appear out of nowhere do not bode well.
 But go on, then."

-"I will," she huffed, folding her arms across herself as she carefully crept forward into the entrance of the passage, lighting her wand with a muttered 'lumos'.
+"I will," she huffed, folding her arms across herself as she crept forward into the entrance of the passage, lighting her wand with a muttered 'lumos'.
 She felt a shiver creep down her spine as the strange sound grew louder.
 She glanced back at Malfoy who was looking at her with extreme annoyance.
-Finally he sighed, exaggeratedly, and followed along.
+Then he sighed, the sound drawn out and exaggerated, and followed along.

-"If I die tonight, you're responsible, Granger," he said waspishly.
+"If I die tonight, you're responsible, Granger," he snapped, his jaw clenched.

 "You're overreacting," she hissed, shaking her head.
 "But if you die, chances are good I'll die too, so I won't be bothered over it, will I?"

 Malfoy did not grace her with a response.
 He merely sighed again and trailed after her.
-The corridor closed in tighter as they walked, the walls increasingly overgrown with vines and lush greenery, so thick they blocked the light of the moon.
-The air became damp and heavy; the buzzing sound growing ever louder still.
+The width of the corridor closed in narrower as they walked, the walls increasingly overgrown with vines and lush greenery, so thick they blocked the light of the moon.
+The air became damp and heavy; the buzzing sound grew ever louder still.
 Hermione didn't say so out loud, but the sound had begun to feel as much a part of her as it was around her.
 As if she felt it within herself as she heard it.

 "It's a dead end," Hermione said with surprise as she came to the end of the long corridor.
 "I can't say I was expecting that."

-"Granger," Malfoy said quietly and she turned to where he had stopped a few paces back.
-She noted he was standing in front of a heavy stone door that looked so ancient it had almost blended into the stone walls around it, vines covering the vast majority.
+"Granger," Malfoy said, his voice soft and tense, and she turned to where he had stopped a few paces back.
+She noted he was standing in front of a heavy stone door that looked so ancient it had almost blended into the stone walls around it, vines woven across the vast majority.

 "Open it," she whispered, her mouth feeling suddenly dry.

-"That's a hard fuck no, Granger," he responded sharply.
+"That's a hard fuck no, Granger," he responded, aghast.
 "I'm quite certain that's the sound of a chimera."

 "A chimera?" she asked, alarmed.
 "Why would there be a chimera in Hogwarts?
 Where did you hear that?"

-He shrugged, eyeing the wall darkly.
+He shrugged, eyeing the wall with distaste.
 "For the same reason there was a basilisk I would suppose?
 Gryffindor and Slytherin wanted a pet together?
 Part lion, part snake."
 He smirked.
 "And it's widely known the sound a chimera makes."

 "Part goat," Hermione added but she had backed away from the door and found herself pressed against the cold wall on the opposite side of the passage, her heart racing.
 "And a chimera does not make a buzzing sound."

 "Of course it doesn't," Malfoy said, rolling his eyes.
-"But I got you all the same."
+"But I convinced you all the same."

 "You're incorrigible," Hermione huffed, rolling her eyes.
-She supposed she should have been grateful he was in a talkative mood, but she was particularly fatigued.
+She supposed she should have been grateful he was in a talkative mood, but she was beginning to feel fatigue tug at her eyelids.
 She found herself wishing they had skipped this particular area of the castle.
 She walked towards the door again, inspecting the old, rusted latch.
 "Open it, then, if it isn't a chimera."

-"The sooner we find out what this is, the sooner we can finish our patrols, Malfoy," Hermione said, crossing her arms.
+"The sooner we find out what this is, the sooner we can finish our patrols, Malfoy," Hermione said, rolling her eyes.

 "You do make sense," he stated as if surprised.
 "Fine.
 Just so we can leave this damn corridor.
 That sound is annoying as hell."

-He drew his wand to unlock the door and Hermione's smug expression quickly fell from her face.
+He drew his wand to unlock the door and Hermione's smug expression dropped from her face.
 The moment the door came open the buzzing intensified tenfold – coupled with ferocious gale-force winds and a stunning, bright light.

 "What the fuck, Granger!"
 Malfoy shouted over the wind, clutching his wand with white knuckles.

 "I don't know!" she returned, eyes wide with terror as the light expanded and surrounded them, pulsing.
-For the first time in her life, she instantly found herself wishing she had listened to Malfoy.
+For the first time in her life, Hermione found herself wishing she had listened to Malfoy.
 She reached into her pocket, grasping her own wand defensively.

-They watched, helplessly, as the light came in from all sides, carrying the buzzing with it, and encapsulated them both so that all they could do was wait…
+They watched, helpless, as the light came in from all sides, carrying the buzzing with it, and encapsulated them both so that all they could do was wait…

-Then, as if a switch had been flipped, everything ceased.
-Hermione blinked rapidly to adjust her vision to the sudden darkness as her ears grew accustomed to the silence once more and the wind dropped to nothing.
+Then as if a switch had been flipped, everything ceased.
+Hermione blinked several times to adjust her vision to the sudden darkness as her ears grew accustomed to the silence once more and the wind dropped to nothing.

 "Malfoy," Hermione whispered, frozen to the spot.

-"I have no idea," Hermione said, her voice sounding oddly small.
-She felt horribly shaken, each step back toward the courtyard uncertain.
+"I have no idea," Hermione said, her voice sounding small.
+Her hands trembled as she walked, each step back toward the courtyard uncertain.

 "That is the very last time I am ever doing something you ask," he informed her, the irritation returning to his voice.

-"Malfoy," she hissed, stopping all of a sudden as the greenery began to thin out once more.
+"Malfoy," she hissed, stopping on the spot as the greenery began to thin out once more.
 Behind her she heard him come to a stop as well, his breath hitching.
 "Why is the sun out?"

 "I've no idea," he said, "it's half ten at night."

 "Is it?" she asked, unsure.
 "It was."
-She crept carefully to the edge of the courtyard, finding it empty as it had been.
+She crept with caution to the edge of the courtyard, finding it empty as it had been.
 Something felt wrong as she looked around.

 "Has the courtyard always been so... lush?"
 Malfoy asked from behind her and it clicked what felt wrong.

 "No," she said, shaking her head.
-She paled significantly.
+She paled, eyes widening.
 "And there were a few skiffs of snow here.
 Let's just get back inside… or something."

 "Why is Hogwarts different?"
-Malfoy asked slowly, eyebrows raised with interest.
+Malfoy drawled, eyebrows raised with interest.
 "But… the same."

 "We're definitely still at Hogwarts, right?"
-Hermione asked, not wanting to discount anything.
-That room had been one of the most bizarre things she had ever experienced, and that was saying something.
+Hermione returned, not wanting to discount anything.
+That room had been one of the most bizarre things she had ever experienced and she had experienced a great many bizarre things.

 "Seems so," Malfoy responded.
 "But yet, it's somehow daytime."

-"What the fuck," he hissed as he looked into the room.
+"What the fuck," he hissed as he peered through the doorway.
 Then he froze, perking up.
 He grabbed Hermione's arm, shoving her ahead of him into the classroom.
 "Someone's coming."

-"We aren't sure of our circumstances anymore," he said quietly.
-He left the door ajar, peering carefully through the crack.
+"We aren't sure of our circumstances anymore," he said, voice quiet.
+He left the door ajar, peering through the crack.
 "Four people.
 Dressed quite… elaborately."

-"What are they saying?" she said, looking absently around the room when a thought struck her.
+"What are they saying?" she said, gazing around the room when a thought struck her.
 She reached into a deep interior pocket of her robes, realizing with a pleasant jolt she had yet to clear her pockets of the items they had raided from a pair of fifth years the night before.
-Silently she handed Malfoy the extendable ears they had confiscated.
-His eyes widened as he dropped the end beyond the threshold of the doorway, handing her one end as he inserted the other into his own ear.
+In silence she handed Malfoy the Extendable Ears they had confiscated.
+His eyes widened as he dropped the end beyond the threshold of the doorway, handing her one of the fake ears as he inserted the other into his own.

-"Another year at Hogwarts," a woman's voice was saying wistfully.
+"Another year at Hogwarts," a woman's voice was saying with an idle sigh.

-"Yes, it's just wonderful!
+"Yes, it is just wonderful!
 Another new crop of students to sort," a jovial male voice boomed.

 Hermione met Malfoy's confused expression with her own as they both listened in.
 She didn't recognize either of the voices as professors - and beyond that, it was January.
 The new students had been sorted months ago.

-"Perhaps this year's group will have brains in their skulls," another male voice drawled, sounding distinctly displeased.
+"Perhaps the group this year will have brains in their skulls," another male voice drawled, sounding displeased.

-"They needn't arrive full of knowledge, Sal, that's why we teach them," a fourth voice broke in, a woman's voice with a thick Scottish brogue.
+"They need not arrive full of knowledge, Sal, that is why we teach them," a fourth voice broke in, a woman's voice with a thick Scottish brogue.

 "Sal," Hermione whispered, eyes wide.
-Instinctively she reached a hand to grasp Malfoy's arm and he merely stared back, his brow furrowed in alarm.
+On instinct she reached a hand to grasp Malfoy's arm and he merely stared back, his brow furrowed in alarm.